rackerlabs/otter/doc/getting_started.rst

 **Execute Capability URL**

 Find the capability URL in your Scaling Policy Webhook.
 If you want to activate that policy, POST against it.
+An execution call will always return ``202, Accepted``, even if it fails to scale because of an invalid configuration.
+This is done to prevent `information leakage <https://www.owasp.org/index.php/Information_Leakage>`_.

 .. code-block:: bash